On this page:

 A video podcast has been produced to provide guidance for insolvency practitioners and AFSA stakeholders on the topic of referring alleged offences to AFSA.

-In this online presentation, Paul Shaw, National Manager, Regulation and Enforcement, covers relevant issues including:
+In this online presentation, Paul Shaw, National Manager, Enforcement and Practitioner Supervision, covers relevant issues including:

 - the obligations and AFSA’s expectations of insolvency practitioners in relation to offence referrals